 9.1 The firm agrees to pay the costs of the SRA's investigation in the sum of £600.
 Such costs are due within 28 days of a statement of costs due being issued by the SRA.
-The date of this Agreement is 14 May 2025.

 Search again [https://update.sra.org.uk/consumers/solicitor-check/]